Tested and updated October 2022

-The trick with a basic mac-n-cheese is to achieve that Zen-like balance of melted cheese and soft noodle goodness.
+The trick with the best mac and cheese is to achieve that Zen-like balance of melted cheese and soft noodle goodness.
 Then to bring it on home, there’s gotta be a nice little crunch, brought on by a subtle dusting of breadcrumbs.
 It’s tricky at first, and it might take a few stabs before you get it right, but once you do, you’ll never go back to the box (unless you’re in a hurry).
-Oh yeah, if you really want this dish to rock, head over to our how-to make bechamel sauce primer.
-Good luck, gentlemen.
+Oh yeah, if you really want this dish to rock, head over to our how-to make bechamel sauce primer or try mixing it up with our Ultimate Mac’n’Cheese Idea Generator.

 - 1 pound macaroni